ioccc-src/winner/2012/konno/README.md

 7&O<<!o>>!o+29
 ```

-is an intersting operation.
+is an interesting operation.
 This isn't equal to

 ```c
 7&O>>29